snyball/spaik/HACKING.md

 Note: Information about what operation was performed (in this case car,) is added with the `e.bop(Builtin::Op)` call (bop, for built-in-operation.)

+### What if I need to keep a PV around?

+There are 3 main options:

+1. Just keep it in the VM, and never store it permanently somewhere on the Rust stack/heap.
+2. Use `SPV`, call `Arena::make_extref(pv)` and receive a Safe Primitive Value, a thread-safe way to refer to a SPAIK GC object.
+   - `SpaikPlug` uses this to implement async/await.
+3. If performance is a concern, you can push/pop the value to/from the VM stack.
+   Whenever you do anything that leads to eval do `vm.mem.push(pv)` and then `pv = vm.mem.pop().unwrap()` after evaluation finishes.
+   - Some of the hairiest bits of the VM, like `R8VM::macroexpand_pv` are examples of this approach.
+   - The convetion `// XXX: undef: (x, y, z) <- do not use past this point` is used to document variables becoming invalidated.
+     - **Do not rely on all invalidated variables being documented, many are not**

 ### NkAtom layout